-On February 3, 2017, CMP filed a non-conforming Large Generation Interconnection Agreement ("LGIA") with Wight Brook Hydro ("Wight Brook") to govern the continuing interconnection of Wight Brook's 30 MW hydro generating facility located in Newry, Maine.
+On March 30, the FERC accepted the non-conforming Large Generation Interconnection Agreement ("LGIA") between CMP and Wight Brook Hydro ("Wight Brook"), which governs the continuing interconnection of Wight Brook's 30 MW hydro generating facility located in Newry, Maine.
 Since the LGIA continues the existing interconnection arrangements between CMP and Wight Brook, without modification to the facility's capability or operating characteristics, a new three-party IA that would include the ISO was not required.
-A February 1, 2017 effective was requested.
-Comments on this filing were due on or before February 24, 2017; none were filed.
-This matter is pending before the FERC.
+The LGIA was accepted, effective as of February 1, 2017, as requested.
+Unless the March 30 order is challenged, this proceeding will be concluded.
 If you have any questions concerning this matter, please contact Pat Gerity (pmgerity@daypitney.com; 860-275-0533).